kalisio/kdk/docs/api/introduction.md

 Others hooks are usually service-centric and so attached to the target service.

-## Data model
+## Data model and segregation

-Each service can declare a set of *perspectives*, which are not retrieved by default when querying the object(s), you will need to use [`$select`](https://docs.feathersjs.com/api/databases/querying.html#select) to do so.
-A perspective is simply a field of the data model containing a nested object, like the **profile** field containing the user's profile information on the user data model.
+Each service managing business items is usually related to a database *collection* with an underlying data model formatted as a JSON document.

 > All dates/times in KDK are managed as date or [moment](https://momentjs.com) objects and expressed in [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).

+### Context

+One key aspect of access control is to filter the data resources a user can reach.
+The **KDK** can help to segregate data at the source level, ie the database, using what we call a **context** (more details in this [article](https://blog.feathersjs.com/access-control-strategies-with-feathersjs-72452268739d)).
+If it makes sense for your assets to only be accessed in a given business context (e.g. within an "organisation" or a "workspace") you can create a dedicated database with associated collections (respectively services) to hold (respectively manage) the data when the context is made available, and simply remove it when it is not anymore.

+The context is usually also managed as a business object providing information about it like UUID, name, etc. and stored in a collection accessible through a service.
+For instance an application might manage a list of organisations as contexts, which can be listed using a service, and for each orgnisation provide a database storing all data collections related to the organisation with related services.
+Such services are called **contextual services** while services not related to a context are called **global services**.

 ## Client

-KDK modules provide a collection of reusable *mixins* and *components* to be used by modules or applications.
+KDK modules provide a collection of reusable *mixins*, *composables* and *components* to be used by modules or applications.

 [Mixins](https://vuejs.org/v2/guide/mixins.html) are a flexible way to distribute reusable functionalities for [Vue components](https://vuejs.org/v2/guide/components.html).
 A mixin object can contain any component options.
 When a component uses a mixin, all options in the mixin will be "mixed" into the component's own options.
+[Composables](https://vuejs.org/guide/reusability/composables.html) are functions that leverage Vue 3’s Composition API to encapsulate and reuse stateful logic.
+You can nest them to compose complex logic using small, isolated units, similar to how you compose an entire application using components.

 Although `.vue` [single file components](https://vuejs.org/v2/guide/single-file-components.html) are stored at the module level to ensure synchronized configuration management with backend code they are not "processed" within.
 Instead, the application processes them directly using [WebPack dynamic imports](https://medium.com/front-end-hacking/webpack-and-dynamic-imports-doing-it-right-72549ff49234).